NVComputing/nvcomputingsite/resources/usaco.md

 Once your program passes initial compilation and the sample test case, it will be run against all the test cases.
 There are a few codes for what caused a test case to fail.

-- `T`: Timeout (you are provided 4 seconds in Java / 2 seconds in every other language for your code to successfully run and return a solution)
+- `T`: Timeout (you are provided 4 seconds in Java and Python / 2 seconds in every other language for your code to successfully run and return a solution)
 - `!`: Runtime Error (typical runtime errors, but also includes exceeding the memory limit, which is rare, but may happen)
 - `X`: Wrong answer (your answer for the test case was incorrect)